ufbfung/fhir-types/README.md

 Minimal, hand-rolled **HL7 FHIR R4** TypeScript types.

-This package intentionally starts small and dependency-free, focusing on a clean, ergonomic type surface that can grow incrementally over time (and eventually support custom code generation).
+This package intentionally starts small and dependency-free, focusing on a clean, ergonomic type surface that can grow incrementally over time.
+The long-term goal is to support optional, transparent code generation — without sacrificing readability or control.

-> See [CHANGELOG.md](./CHANGELOG.md) for release notes and version history.
+> 📓 See [CHANGELOG.md](./CHANGELOG.md) for release notes and version history.

 ---